Guadeloupe: Sport

-The island is internationally known for hosting the Karujet Race – Jet Ski World Championship since 1998.
+The island was also internationally known for hosting the Karujet Race – Jet Ski World Championship since 1998.
 This nine-stage, four-day event attracts competitors from around the world (mostly Caribbeans, Americans, and Europeans).
 The Karujet, generally made up of seven races around the island, has an established reputation as one of the most difficult championships in which to compete.
+After 20 years of holding the event, in 2019, due to ecological issues, the organization had to stop holding it.

-The Route du Rhum is one of the most prominent nautical French sporting events, occurring every four years.
+The island receives every four years the Route du Rhum is one of the most prominent nautical French sporting events.

 Bodybuilder Serge Nubret was born in Anse-Bertrand, Grande-Terre, representing the French state in various bodybuilding competitions throughout the 1960s and 1970s including the IFBB's Mr. Olympia contest, taking 3rd place every year from 1972 to 1974, and 2nd place in 1975.
 Bodybuilder Marie-Laure Mahabir also hails from Guadeloupe.

-The country has a passion for cycling.
-It hosted the French Cycling Championships in 2009 and continues to host the Tour de Guadeloupe every year.
-The Vélodrome Amédée Détraux is the largest velodrome in the Antilles.
-It has a capacity for 9000 spectators.

-Guadeloupe continues to host the Orange Open de Guadeloupe tennis tournament (since 2011).
+Tennisman Gaël Monfils is Guadeloupean heritage from his father.
+The island had hosted the Orange Open de Guadeloupe tennis tournament 2011-2016, 2018.
+The event was part of the ATP Challenger Tour and was played on clay courts.
+And since 2014, the International Women’s Tennis Tournament has been held, is part of the ITF Women’s World Tennis Tour (W35 category).

-The Tour of Guadeloupe sailing, which was founded in 1981.
+The Tour de Voile Traditionel (Tour of Guadeloupe sailing), best known as the TGVT is held every year in july, which was founded in 1981.

 In Boxing, Ludovic Proto – as an amateur, he competed in the 1988 Summer Olympics in the men's light welterweight division.
 As a professional, he was a former French and European welterweight champion;

 Gilbert Delé – as a professional, he was a former French and European light-middleweight champion, then he won the WBA world light-middleweight title in 1991;

 Jean-Marc Mormeck – as a professional, he was a former French light heavyweight champion and two-time unified world cruiserweight champion—held the WBA, WBC, and The Ring titles twice between 2005 and 2007.